 - Dependent students should take out Direct Subsidized Loans (if eligible), Direct Unsubsidized Loans, and Perkins Loans before parents consider taking out a Parent PLUS Loan.

 - Parents should compare the costs and benefits of PLUS Loans and private student loans.
-Parents with excellent credit may qualify for private student loan interest rates that are lower than the current PLUS Loan rate.
+Parents with excellent credit may qualify for private student loan interest rates and origination fees which are lower than the current PLUS Loan rate.

-- If a parent is denied for a PLUS Loan due to an adverse credit history, the student should contact the school’s financial aid office to request a higher loan limit on the Direct Unsubsidized Loan, or the parent should find a creditworthy cosigner.
+- If a parent is denied for a PLUS Loan due to an adverse credit history, the student should see if they qualify for an extenuating circumstance appeal, reapply with a creditworthy cosigner, or contact the school’s financial aid office to request a higher loan limit on the Direct Unsubsidized Loan, or the parent should find a creditworthy cosigner.